brains-on-code/effect-of-type-annotations/readme.md

 ### 2. Study

-This folder contains materials related to the study design and data collection.
+This folder contains materials related to the study design and data collection, including the post-questionnaire and rating templates used in the study.
+This folder also contains the final code snippets used in the study along with additional resources.

 ### 3. Data Analysis

 This folder contains all necessary files and scripts for data processing and analysis.
 The 'data' sub-folder contains the raw data files collected during the study.
 The 'output' sub-folder contains the processed data files and analysis results.
-Further details on the data analysis pipeline are provided in the 'README.md' file in the 'Data Analysis' folder.

-### 4. Post-Questionnaire

-This folder includes the post-questionnaire and rating templates used in the study.

-### 5. Final Snippets

-This folder contains the final code snippets used in the study along with additional resources.
-The `Images` sub-folder contains visual representations of the snippets with AOI overlays, which can be useful for analysis.

 ## Instructions for Replication